Josh Geer: San Diego Padres

-He was drafted by the Tampa Bay Devil Rays in the 2003 Major League Baseball Draft, but he did not sign.
-He was drafted again in the third round in the 2005 Major League Baseball Draft by the Padres.
+Geer was drafted by the Tampa Bay Devil Rays in the 2003 Major League Baseball Draft, but he did not sign.
+He was drafted again in the third round in the 2005 Major League Baseball draft by the Padres.
 He signed with them, and has played in their farm system since then.

-Geer went 4–2 with a 3.96 ERA in 12 games, 11 starts, for Short-Season Eugene Emeralds and the Class-A Fort Wayne Wizards in 2005.
+Geer went 4–2 with a 3.96 ERA in 12 games, 11 starts, for the Low-A Eugene Emeralds and the Single-A Fort Wayne Wizards in 2005.
 He won three straight games with the Emeralds from July 24 to August 4, allowing six runs over 191/3 innings.
 He was promoted to Fort Wayne on August 8 and allowed three runs, two earned, over six innings to win his Wizards' debut the next night.

-In 2006 Geer posted a 13–6 record and a 4.12 ERA in 27 games, 26 starts, between Class-A Fort Wayne and the Class-A Advanced Lake Elsinore Storm.
+In 2006 Geer posted a 13–6 record and a 4.12 ERA in 27 games, 26 starts, between Single-A Fort Wayne and the High-A Lake Elsinore Storm.
 He led the organization in wins.
 Geer tossed 22 scoreless innings in his last three starts with the Wizards before being promoted to Lake Elsinore on June 17.
 After losing his first three starts with the Storm, went 7–1 in 12 starts from July 8 to September 4.